iamnytik/Socket-Programing-using-python/README.md

 # Socket-Programing-using-python
 A simple Programing simulating Emergency services Complaint Registration using TCP sockets.
+A client contacts a server to get a service(police or medical) and gets connected to the service server to register the complaint.
 ## What is this ?

   This python program utilzes AF_INET streaming sockets in other words,it sets up a TCP  IPv4 only connections